-The study of the American Institute of International Finance (IIF) is pessimistic.
-IIF estimates that the global economy will grow by a maximum of 1% in 2020, the worst result since the 2007-2008 crisis.
-In China, the source of the virus, GDP growth will slow to 4% instead of the previously expected 5.9%.
+The conclusion of the American Institute of International Finance looks quite pessimistic.
+IIF estimates the global economy to grow by a maximum of 1% in 2020 – the lowest since the 2007-2008 crisis.
+In China – the source of the virus – GDP growth will slow to 4% instead of the previously expected 5.9%.

-In most cases, contactless payments are ensured by NFC chips – small boards that are found in most modern smartphones and tablets, as well as in many smartwatches and smart bracelets.
-These chips can transfer the encrypted data of a customer’s bank card to another chip that is installed, for example, in a POS terminal at a store.
-The data exchange takes 1-2 seconds, followed by successful payment.
+In most cases, contactless payments are enabled by NFC chips that are found in most modern smartphones and tablets, as well as in many smartwatches and smart bracelets.
+These chips can transfer encrypted data from a customer’s bank card to another chip, for example, in a POS terminal at a store.
+The data exchange takes 1-2 seconds, followed by a successful payment.

-The contactless connection between the devices is made with the help of radio frequencies (Radio Frequency Identification technology).
+The contactless connection between the devices is conducted via radio signal (Radio Frequency Identification technology).
 NFC-chip uses a special radio frequency (13.56 MHz), which works only if the devices are close to each other.

 There are two main options for using NFC technology in retail payments:

-- The first way is payment by using cards supporting contactless technologies (for example, MasterCard PayPass/ Visa PayWave).
+- The first way is payments by banking cards supporting contactless technologies (for example, MasterCard PayPass/ Visa PayWave).

-- The second way, which is gaining popularity, is contactless payment by mobile devices through paying services (for example, Apple Pay, Android Pay, Samsung Pay).
+- The second way, which is gaining popularity, is by mobile devices through paying services (Apple Pay, Android Pay, Samsung Pay).

-To use a smartphone as a contactless payment tool, you need to tie the card to your smartphone once using a special application.
-At this stage, an encrypted “key” (token) will be generated and stored in the application.
+To use a smartphone as a contactless payment tool, you need to tie a banking card to your smartphone using a special application.
+At this stage, the app generates and stores an encrypted “key” (token).
 After that, you can pay with your smartphone without using the card.

 Contactless payment is becoming more and more entrenched in mobile devices.
 Near Field Communication (NFC) technology is already available in Apple, Samsung, and other mobile devices.
-In addition to NFC, Samsung has introduced magnetic security transfer (MST) technology into its smartphones, which can interact with terminals that accept cards with a magnetic stripe.
+In addition to NFC, Samsung has introduced magnetic security transfer (MST) technology for smartphones to interact with terminals that accept magnetic stripe cards.

-Contactless payment is also influenced by wearable devices.
-Watches with an embedded NFC chip are produced by leading tech companies like Apple and Samsung.
+Wearable devices also influence contactless payments.
+Some of the leading tech companies like Apple and Samsung produce watches with an embedded NFC chip.
 Traditional watchmakers, like Mondaine and Swatch, are also keeping up.

 The main advantages of using contactless payments: